Dan Carter Reveals How He Could Have Ended Up Playing for Ireland

 Things could have panned out very differently for Dan Carter.

-The 33-year-old is viewed as one of the greatest players of all-time and an extract from his book has revealed that he came very close to moving to Ireland and pulling on a green jersey.
+The All Black is viewed as one of the greatest players of all-time and an extract from his book has revealed that he came very close to moving to Ireland and pulling on a green jersey.

 “I was now a professional rugby player.
 Super Rugby players earned $65,000 a year as a base salary – a vast sum for a small-town boy like me.
 That came on top of the $10,000 a year base salary I was getting from Canterbury,” he wrote.